schwingbat/imgproc.js/README.md

 # Image Processing in JS

-You can see these experiments running live at [http://www.tonymccoy.me/imgproc](my website).
+You can see these experiments running live at [tonymccoy.me/imgproc](http://www.tonymccoy.me/imgproc).